- As low as $207/Night

 - Private vacation home

 This home has two bedrooms / two bathrooms.
 The main bedroom offers a king-size memory foam bed and a private bathroom with a stand-alone shower.
 The second bedroom provides a queen-size memory foam bed with access to the full-size bathroom in the hallway.
 Each bedroom has its own closet & storage space and a Roku tv to savor your favorite streaming channels.
 The living room features a 65” Roku tv, a record player, and plenty of games & books to appreciate.
-This appealing home also showcases many handsome pieces of Charleston-inspired artwork all around!
+This striking home also showcases many charming pieces of Charleston-inspired artwork all around!

 About the Area